luisgj/valinor-infrastructure/README.md

 # Valinor Infrastructure

- This project tries to create resources to achieve the infrastructure in this diagram:
+ This project tries to create resources to achieve the infrastructure in this diagram using Terraform:
  ![diagram](images/components.png "diagram_components")

 The structure of the project will be with modules separated by layer (network, storage, instances, etc).